tndatacommons/tndata_backend/tndata_backend/goals/api_docs/dailyprogressviewset_v2.md

 There are a few additional API endpoints that you can use to work with `DailyProgress` data for a user.
 These include:

+### Latest DailyProgress

+You can always get the latest values from [/api/users/progress/latest/](/api/users/progress/latest/).

 ### Daily Check-in